This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Seville, Spain

-If you’re looking for a beautiful place to enjoy the winter sun, look no further than Seville - one of the hottest cities in Europe!
-Located in the stunning region of Andalucia, Seville’s weather averages at a pleasant 11°c – 17°c in the winter months, and the city is known to be sunny all year round.
+If you’re looking for a beautiful place to enjoy the winter sun, look no further than Seville, one of the hottest cities in mainland Europe.
+Located in the stunning region of Andalucia, the city is sunny all year round.
 In fact, it only has about 80 days of rain per year!

 You can do a lot in Seville in three days, which is typically enough to cover all the important places in town.
 Start your trip at Plaza de España, a magnificent square with gorgeous architecture and a canal in the middle.
-It’s an awesome place for photography and relaxation!
+It’s an awesome place for photography and relaxation, and there is often impromptu live flamenco music and dancing.

 From there, you can take a walk to the colourful Barrio Santa Cruz for some delicious tapas, and then head over to Casa de Pilatos, a beautiful civil palace.
 Not far from there is the unique contemporary structure of the Metropol Parasol, and the famous restaurant El Rinconcillo (it’s a must-try!).